webplatform/docs/http/methods/index.md

 === GET ===
 GET requests an information resource from the HTTP server.
 A GET request "safe": it is read only, and must not change the state of the server (except to the extent the very act of the request is logged, etc).

-A GET request can be paired with an `If-Match` header if the user agent has a cached version with an ETag value, and only wishes for a response if there's a newer version available.
+A GET request can be paired with an <code>If-Match</code> header if the user agent has a cached version with an ETag value, and only wishes for a response if there's a newer version available.

 === HEAD ===
 A HEAD request is identical to a GET request, except the response body is excluded.
 It is used for testing headers and metadata about a resource.